 In July 2009, the then-U.S. Ambassador to Afghanistan, Karl W. Eikenberry, and Ambassadorat-Large for Global Women's Issues Melanne Verveer, announced a program to support Afghan organizations to help women secure opportunities and advocate for themselves.
-USAID modified the program, now called the ASGP, on December 22, 2009, reducing the award by \$6 million (to \$20,300,000), shortening the implementation period by eight months to November 1, 2011, and replacing the program description.
-The U.S. Embassy decided that the \$6 million from the cooperative agreement would be allocated to the Embassy political section for a small grant program, the U.S. Embassy Kabul Afghan Women's Empowerment (AWE) Grants Program.
+At the request of U.S. officials in Washington and Kabul, in December 2009, the award for ASGP was reduced by \$6 million (to \$20,300,000); the implementation period shortened by eight months to November 1, 2011, and the program description was modified.

-A subsequent USAID/Afghanistan modification on June 3, 2010 approved the geographic expansion of the ASGP to the Northeastern, Eastern, Southeastern and Southern provinces, bringing the total to all 34 provinces in Afghanistan, in spite of the geographic and security obstacles.
+In response to a proposal made by CAI, on June 3, 2010, USAID/Afghanistan approved a modification that expanded the geographic areas for ASGP to include the northeastern, eastern, southeastern and southern provinces, bringing the total to all 34 provinces in Afghanistan.
 This modification also increased the ceiling amount by \$18,612,455 (from \$20,300,000 to \$38,912,455), but did not extend the end date of the program.

-The final ASGP overall design included four components: 1) awarding sub-grants for technical and organizational capacity building of eligible organizations, including equipment, and for the activities of such organizations; 2) assessing organizational and technical capacity needs of eligible organizations and developing responsive interventions; 3) overseeing sub-grant implementation; and 4) developing and implementing a comprehensive communication plan and strategy to generate widespread interest in the sub-grant program among women-focused CSOs, developing and managing an information campaign, building a network of CSOs operating with unity of purpose, and assessing mechanisms for access to information for women.
+The final ASGP overall program description included four components: 1) awarding sub-grants for technical and organizational capacity building of eligible organizations, including equipment, and for the activities of such organizations; 2) assessing organizational and technical capacity needs of eligible organizations and developing responsive interventions; 3) overseeing sub-grant implementation; and 4) developing and implementing a comprehensive communication plan and strategy to generate widespread interest in the sub-grant program among women-focused CSOs, developing and managing an information campaign, building a network of CSOs operating with unity of purpose, and assessing mechanisms for access to information by women.